 On the Distribution of College Dropouts: Wealth and Uninsurable Idiosyncratic Risk

-We present a dynamic model of college education where the students face uncertainty about their income stream after graduation due to unobserved heterogeneity in their innate scholastic ability.
-As students write exams, they reevaluate their expectations and may find it optimal to drop out and join the workforce without reaping the whole benefit of college education.
-The model shows that, in accordance with the data, poorer students are less likely to graduate and are more likely to drop out earlier than wealthier students.
-Our model generates these results without introducing credit constraints.
-Conditioning on measures of innate ability, we find in the data that poor students are at least 30% more likely to drop and they do so before rich students.
+We present a dynamic model of the decision to pursue a college degree in which students face uncertainty about their future income stream after graduation due to unobserved heterogeneity in their innate scholastic ability.
+After matriculating and taking some exams, students reevaluate their expectations about succeeding in college and may decide to drop out and start working.
+The model shows that, in accordance with the data, poorer students are less likely to graduate and are likely to drop out sooner than wealthier students.
+Our model generates these results without introducing explicit credit constraints.

 Keywords: dropout, wealth effect, idiosyncratic risk